Teachable and Kajabi.

 Teachable pricing

-Their basic plan at $39/month comes with a sneaky 5% transaction fee.
+Their Starter plan at $39/month comes with a sneaky 7.5% transaction fee and that too you can create only one published product.

 Want to get rid of those fees?

-You’ll need to upgrade to their Pro plan at $119/month.
+You’ll need to upgrade to their Builder plan at $89/month.

 👉 Kajabi provides 24/7 support, whereas Teachable only offers weekday support from 10am to 5pm EST.